-Surprisingly, many small business CRM systems don’t include much in the way of CRM reports, if any.
-The best CRMs will include a Sales Forecast report writer as well as a Listing Report writer for ad-hoc activity.
+Surprisingly, many small business CRM systems don’t include much in the way of reporting, if any.
+The best systems will include a Sales Forecast report writer as well as a Listing Report writer for ad-hoc activity.
 If you are unable to unlock the insights of your CRM it becomes nothing more than a contact management system.

 In today’s market, even for small businesses, CRM automation is becoming a must have.
 Automation helps create efficiency and increases productivity by automating your manual processes.
 Your various actions in the CRM will trigger workflows to complete a task according to a set of rules that you define.
 This might mean triggering the billing process when a sale closes or an email reminder when a warranty date expires.

 You can also use automation and integration to pass data between the different systems you use, updating and synchronising your customer information.
 Here you can use a native integration via the API or you might use an integration platform like Zapier.